 by edshelf: Reviews & recommendations of tools for education

 Augmented Reality (AR) is a growing field of technology where real life is modified and enhanced by computer-generated sights and sounds.
 The most common use of AR can be seen through mobile apps.
-Point your device’s camera at something that the app recognizes, and it will generated a 3D animation or video superimposed over whatever is on your camera’s screen.
+Point your device’s camera at something that the app recognizes, and it will generate a 3D animation or video superimposed over whatever is on your camera’s screen.
 The effect makes the computer-generated item appear like it’s really there.

 Want to see how it works?
 Here is a video from IKEA showing their AR app in action.